revzim/dalle-mini-server/README.md

     - `yarn or npm install`
     - `yarn start or npm run start`

+**-important installation/run note-**
+* *dalle-mini uses large models that sometimes can take a couple minutes to load, please be patient while the server starts*

 ### for testing / educational purposes only

 [dalle-mini][dalle_mini] trained models are used to generate images from a text prompt